01 of 08

 04 of 08

-World-class muck diving and a close proximity to Sipadan have made Mabul one of the most popular dive destinations in Asia.
+World-class muck diving and close proximity to Sipadan have made Mabul one of the most popular dive destinations in Asia.
 Unlike Sipadan, permits are not required and there are several accommodation options on the island.

 Mabul is arguably one of the richest dive sites in the world and is considered the best place for underwater macro photography.
 The reef is perched on the edge of a continental shelf and averages between 25 to 30 meters deep.
 Along with abundant macro life, cephalopods such as cuttlefish, octopi, and squids are seen on almost every dive.